 4. Prioritize Your Online Donation Forms

-While your website is a place for donors to learn more about your mission, ultimately its purpose is to lead donors to ways they can support your cause.
+While your website is a place for donors to learn more about your mission, its ultimate purpose is to lead donors to ways they can support your cause.
 One of the most crucial ways is through online fundraising.

 As a result, your nonprofit needs to invest time in making your online donation process user-friendly.
 When donors have an enjoyable experience, they’re more likely to give again.

-So what does this involve?
+So what does creating a user-friendly donation process involve?